Advantages & Disadvantages of Delaware Statutory Trusts in Real Estate

 All cash, other than necessary reserves, must be distributed on a current basis.

-Now let’s review the reasons a DST is attractive to the individual investor.
+Now let’s review the reasons Delaware Statutory Trusts are attractive to the individual real estate investor.

 As previously mentioned, the single most notable trait of DSTs is its status as a qualified replacement property program.
 This means that…